jaroli/dosloc/README.md

 # Usage
 First perform a self-consistent calculation to obtain a converged WAVECAR.
-Next we will generate PARCHG files for each band and k-point with the following INCAR
+Next, generate PARCHG files for each band and k-point with the following INCAR
 settings:
 ```
 LPARD    = .TRUE.